thomasloven/website/_posts/2012-05-29-Hoby-Kernel-Restart.md

 Many years ago, I got interesting in trying out Linux.
 Having used Windows since my parents started using Windows computers at work and declared our old Macintoshes obsolete I realized it would mean quite a change and didn't really want to go all in right away.
 Somehow I found out about VMWare Workstation - an Intel processor emulator made for running virtual computers within Windows and installed one of the first versions of Ubuntu in it.

-I played around with Ubuntu Linux for a while, but then I started thinking about the computer emulator I was using and wondered wether I could make a program myself that would boot in it.
+I played around with Ubuntu Linux for a while, but then I started thinking about the computer emulator I was using and wondered whether I could make a program myself that would boot in it.
 In other words, could I write a program that ran by itself on a computer with no operating system?

 The answer turned out to be yes.
 With a lot of help and tutorials from what later became [osdev.org](http://www.osdev.org) and many more that I unfortunately can't remember or find anymore, I wrote a small binary executable in Assembly that could run of the boot sector on a floppy disk.
 I was amazed!
-Could it realy be this simple?
+Could it really be this simple?
 I immediately set out to write an entire operating system.
 Nothing fancy; I just wanted to boot the computer and get into a desktop environment with a text editor and a compiler so I could keep adding to the system from within it.
 Shouldn't be too hard, should it?

 Almost ten years later, I think I got the routines for basic BIOS-assisted screen printing down...

 There are several reasons why things are moving so slowly.
 First and foremost: It wasn't that easy.
 Operating systems are advanced stuff, and combined with my own lack of any formal education or experience in programming or computer systems this means progress is slow.

 Next is a lack of time.
 Back when I found VMWare Workstation and started this journey, I was on summer holiday from school and had all the time in the world.
 Then school started again.
-Then came the Chrismas holiday and I realized I had forgotten everything.
+Then came the Christmas holiday and I realized I had forgotten everything.
 So I threw everything out and started again from scratch.
 This time I got a bit further.
 Then school started again.

 And that's how it's been since then.
 School started, ended and begun again.
 Then I did a year in the army.
 Then university (engineering physics).
 Then I met a girl, got engaged, bought a house, worked for a year with project management, went back to university...
 Still, every now and then I've restarted development of my operating system dream.